Svala

 Svala Björgvinsdóttir (born 8 February 1977), professionally known as Svala, Svala Björgvins or Kali, is an Icelandic singer and songwriter.
-She rose to major fame with her 2001 song, "The Real Me", from her album of the same name.
+She rose to major fame with her song, "The Real Me" which was released on June 12, 2001 to Rhythmic contemporary radio, from her album of the same name.
 The singer briefly adopted the stage name "Kali" after joining the house band Steed Lord.
 She represented Iceland in the Eurovision Song Contest 2017 in Kyiv.

 Career

 Early Fame (1984–1998)

 Svala is the daughter of well-known Icelandic singer Björgvin Halldórsson.
 She started singing at a very young age, being her father's backing vocalist for one of his albums when she was seven years old.
 The singer also had her first number one hit in Iceland when she was nine years old, when she sang a Christmas duet with her father called "Fyrir Jól".
 Her second number one hit came out when she was 11 years old, with another Christmas hit called "Ég hlakka svo til".
 She would also be known for more Christmas songs that became hits in Iceland.

 Svala studied ballet for 7 years with the Icelandic National Theatre Ballet.
 While studying ballet she was also writing music with her high school band.

 When Svala was 16 years old she formed the band Scope with two Icelandic DJs and a producer.
 Their music was very influenced by UK house and disco.
 Svala and Scope released a cover of the song "Was That All It Was" in the mid 90s which became a dance anthem and a number 1 hit in Iceland.
-Svala was quickly signed to one of the biggest record labels in Iceland; Skifan Records and after releasing a few songs with Scope, Svala left to join the Icelandic indie dance funk band Bubbleflies.
+Svala was quickly signed to one of the biggest record labels in Iceland, Skifan Records, and after releasing a few songs with Scope, Svala left to join the Icelandic indie dance funk band Bubbleflies.
 She wrote a few songs with Bubbleflies and toured all over Iceland performing originals and soul and funk cover songs by Stevie Wonder and Sly and The Family Stone and also releasing a few songs like "I Betcha" which charted on Icelandic radio.